stroobandt/lua-filters/math2svg/README.md

 ```

 The math2svg filter is entirely configurable over [`--metadata` key value pairs](https://pandoc.org/MANUAL.html#reader-options).
-The following configuration keys are available:
+Nine configuration keys are available with sensible default values.
+Hence, depending on the system and your intentions, not all keys are necessarily required.

 |key|default value|
 |:--|:-----------:|